Olga's Flavor Factory

 Tomato Caprese

-1. You will only need a few spoonfuls – 1/4 cup of the pesto sauce (more or less, depending on your taste preference.)
+1. You will only need a few spoonfuls - ยผ cup of the pesto sauce (more or less, depending on your taste preference.)
 Thin out the pesto sauce with some olive oil until it is pourable.

 2. Slice the tomatoes and avocados.
-Arrange the tomato slices around the outside of the plate and the avocado slices underneath the tomatoes, leaving a space in the center.
-Season the tomatoes and avocados with salt and pepper to taste.
+Arrange the tomato slices around the outside of the plate and the avocado slices underneath the tomatoes, leaving a space in the center.ย Season the tomatoes and avocados with salt and pepper to taste.ย

-3. Place the burrata cheese in the center of the plate.
+3. Place the burrata cheese in the center of the plate.ย

-4. Drizzle the tomatoes with fig balsamic glaze and the top of the burrata cheese with the thinned out pesto sauce.
+4. Drizzle the tomatoes with fig balsamic glaze and the top of the burrata cheese with the thinned out pesto sauce.ย

 Notes

-Since the burrata cheese usually comes with 2 (4 oz) balls in one container, I usually serve this appetizer twice in one week – it’s SO good, we are thrilled to enjoy it again.
+Since the burrata cheese usually comes with 2 (4 oz) balls in one container, I usually serve this appetizer twice in one week - it's SO good, we are thrilled to enjoy it again.
 Then I either freeze the leftover pesto or use it as a marinade for chicken or seafood or make Pesto Pasta in a variety of different ways.
-Check out my Pesto Recipe for many creative ways to use Pesto sauce.
+Check out my Pesto Recipe for many creative ways to use Pesto sauce.ย

 Instead of using burrata cheese, try using fresh mozzarella cheese instead.
-Arrange the tomatoes with slices of mozzarella in between each tomato around the outside of the plate and arrange the avocado slices in the center.
+Arrange the tomatoes with slices of mozzarella in between each tomato around the outside of the plate and arrange the avocado slices in the center.ย

 Drizzle with balsamic glaze and thinned out pesto sauce.
 Season with salt and pepper.
-Serve right away as well.
+Serve right away as well.ย

 Did you make this recipe?

-Share a photo and tag us — we can’t wait to see what you’ve made!
+Share a photo and tag us โ€” we can't wait to see what you've made!

-Leave a Comment
+Leave a Reply Cancel reply

 Recipe rating 5 Stars 4 Stars 3 Stars 2 Stars 1 Star